top of page

 Fraction of a Set Using Visuals

-I think the most challenging part about fractions is that they seem so abstract.
+In my opinion, the most challenging part about fractions is that they seem so abstract.
 I don't use them much in my every day language, and it can be challenging to visualize them.
 That's why it's so important students use a variety of visuals when working with fractions like fraction strips, fraction circles and number lines.
-The ability to be able to see how the whole is divided into equal parts and being able to manipulate and describe those parts will show whether students truly understand fractions.
+These concrete items will help students to rely on visuals that will help them to apply the greater skills that actually involve fractions with operations.
+The fractional foundation is necessary in Grades 2-4 to truly help a student understand fractions operations.

 Recent Posts